 In May 2003, various parties (all of which are residents or businesses of Colstrip, Montana) filed a consolidated complaint against the owners of the Colstrip Generating Project (Colstrip) in Montana District Court.
 Avista Corp. owns a 15 percent interest in Units 3 & 4 of Colstrip.
 The plaintiffs allege damages to buildings as a result of rising ground water, as well as damages from contaminated waters leaking from the lakes and ponds of Colstrip.
 The plaintiffs are seeking punitive damages, an order by the court to remove the lakes and ponds and the forfeiture of all profits earned from the generation of Colstrip.
-The Company intends to work with the other owners of Colstrip in defense of this complaint.
+The owners of Colstrip have undertaken certain groundwater investigation and remediation measures to address groundwater contamination.
+These measures include improvements to the lakes and ponds of Colstrip.
+The Company intends to continue to work with the other owners of Colstrip in defense of this complaint.
 Because the resolution of this lawsuit remains uncertain, legal counsel cannot express an opinion on the extent, if any, of the Company's liability.
 However, based on information currently known to the Company's management, the Company does not expect that this lawsuit will have a material adverse effect on its financial condition, results of operations or cash flows.
 It is possible that a change could occur in the Company's estimates of the probability or amount of a liability being incurred.
 Such a change, should it occur, could be significant.